 If you’re looking to discover magnificent collections of Irish and European art, a trip to the National Gallery of Ireland would be perfect.
 It is located in Merrion Square Park, just a short stroll from the National Museum of Ireland’s archaeology site.

-The gallery was founded in 1854 and opened its door in 1864.
+The gallery was founded in 1854 and opened its doors in 1864.
 It features around 2,500 paintings and 10,000 artworks, including sculptures, prints, and drawings.

 Here you can enjoy a free audio tour of the permanent collections.
-The gallery also offers free public tours on weekends which includes fun family activities on Sundays.
+The gallery also offers free public tours on weekends, which include fun family activities on Sundays.

 There is also a restaurant and shop on the premises.
 Admission to view the permanent exhibitions is free, but temporary ones may require payment.

-Note: The National Gallery of Ireland is closed from December 24th-26th.
+Dates: The National Gallery of Ireland is closed from December 24th–26th and Good Friday.

 7. Browse the Christmas Markets

 While St. Patrick’s Day in Dublin is a fun time to visit, December in Ireland is a great time to go.
-Dublin lights up with thousands of twinkling light displays from the end of November in Ireland.
+Dublin lights up with thousands of twinkling light displays at the end of November (perfect if you visit Ireland in November).
 One of the best ways to soak up the festive atmosphere is by walking around one of the city’s Christmas markets.

-There are plenty of markets where you can browse unusual artworks, crafts, gifts, and quirky trinkets.
+There are plenty of Christmas markets where you can browse unusual artwork, crafts, gifts, and quirky trinkets.
 One of the most popular ones is the Dublin Castle Christmas Market.
 It features more than 30 traditional alpine stalls positioned in the castle’s historic courtyard.

 Other fun Christmas events to check out include the Mistletown Christmas Festival, Christmas Bazaar Market, and Swords Castle Christmas Market.
 If you’re looking for fun things to do in Ireland during winter, check out the Dun Laoghaire Christmas Festival.